 This is a guest post by Owen Ter of My Turn to Travel

 Disclosure: This Cusco travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Formerly the capital of the Inca empire, Cusco today is one of the most visited cities in Peru.
 It’s not hard to see why: it’s the gateway to Machu Picchu, is surrounded by beautiful scenery, and has a ton of things to do.

 After spending 5 weeks in Cusco, I’ve come to think of Cusco as a city everyone should visit, and this article explains why.
 See below for my top 13 reasons to visit Cusco:

 If you visit Lima before going to Cusco, you’ll see how different the architecture is in both major cities.
 With the exception of a colonial main square, Lima is a typical modern city of skyscrapers, glass buildings, and shopping malls.